cksoftwaretech/wangfuk/EVIDENCE.md

 **2. The Market Distortion (The +50% Premium):**
 Academic research (Leung, Tsang, Tsui 2022) indicates that mandatory building repairs in Hong Kong are systematically overpriced by
 [**50%+**](#-e-cartel-2012-06-30-01-the-mbis-premium-how-government-policy-inflated-prices-by-50) due to collusion.
 *   *The Trap:* By using "Market Rate" as the benchmark for "Reasonableness," the Consultant validates the rigged price.
-If the market is rigged (as famously confessed by bid-rigging convict Yau Shui-tin: "All of HK is rigged post-97"), then matching the "Consultant's Estimate" simply means matching the cartel's target price, not a fair price.
+If the market is rigged (as famously confessed by bid-rigging convict Yau Shui-tin: "All of HK is rigged post-97", and further confirmed by an industry insider post-tragedy: "Over 90% of repair tenders are rigged"), then matching the "Consultant's Estimate" simply means matching the cartel's target price, not a fair price.

 **3. Bypassing the "Lowest Bidder" Safeguard:**
 The Urban Renewal Authority's (URA) "Smart Tender" guidelines *mandate* interviewing the **lowest 5 bidders** to ensure competitive pricing.